cmgerber/Nuclear_Forensics_Analysis/Regression_Analysis/README.md

     2. On Sheet1 put all of your known data.
         1. The first column should be labeled "reactor".
 Under this put the name of the reactor next to every sample.
         2. The second column should be named "enrichment".
-You can leave this blank for now.
-        This will be used if you plan on doing other analysis but the column needs to be there for the script to work properly.
+This should contain the enrichment level of the fuel sample next to every sample.
         3. Each column from 3 on should have the name of the ratio and then the data.
 The name should be formatted like this: pu238/pu239.
     3. On Sheet2 put the unknown sample data.
 In the first column and each following column you need